heondo/book-blogger/README.md

 ##### Purpose

 Users can share, view, and save reviews on various books gathered from the Google Books API.

+Comment on reviews as a guest, or sign up and create your own review!

 Book information is collected from the API, with book tags that are autocompleted or created by the user.